ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 it, is now, and has been many months, inexpressibly painful to me.
 Your reproof, so well applied, I shall never forget: 'had you behaved in a more gentlemanlike manner.'
 Those were your words.
-You know not, you can scarcely conceive, how they have tortured me;--though it was some time, I confess, before I was reasonable enough to allow their justice."
+You know not, you can scarcely conceive, how they have tortured me; -- though it was some time, I confess, before I was reasonable enough to allow their justice."

 "I was certainly very far from expecting them to make so strong an